 Business owners need to wear many hats, and sometimes those hats are on fire – perhaps literally.
 It’s time to go back to corporate if you find yourself wishing someone else could just fix your problems.

 You might have thought that you were cut out for managing employees and managing entire workloads at your old job, but that doesn’t mean you are going to be a successful entrepreneur.
-People who succeed in this business are able to see the big picture while appreciating the details required to move things forward.
+People who succeed in this business can see the big picture while appreciating the details required to move things forward.

 It doesn’t mean that you are a bad person.
-It’s amazing that you decided to give entrepreneurship a try.
+Amazingly, you decided to give entrepreneurship a try.
 Sometimes it takes trying something to find out that it’s not for you.
 There’s no shame in being wrong about an assumption.
-It becomes more and more difficult the longer you delay making the decision to go back to your roots.
+It becomes more and more difficult the longer you delay deciding to go back to your roots.

 For some entrepreneurs, the responsibilities associated with being in charge of every aspect of a business is just too much.
 The dream of having more time and freedom that is often promised along with entrepreneurship turns out to be false for so many first-time entrepreneurs.